Genetic Testing You Can Trust

 The American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics (ACMG) recommends that everyone planning a pregnancy have preconception carrier screening.
 This type of genetic testing can help determine whether a you or your partner are carriers and are at risk of passing on a preventable genetic condition.

-You and your fertility specialist will receive a detailed, easy-to-read report that outlines your results, and you’ll also be eligible to receive a one-on-one consult with one of our board certified genetic counselors to help you better understand your risk and plan your next steps.
+You and your fertility specialist will receive a detailed, easy-to-read report that outlines your results, and you’ll also be eligible to receive a one-on-one consult with a board certified genetic counselor to help you better understand your risk and plan your next steps.

 Preimplantation Genetic Testing